MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L01_Canvas.md

 1. Select the **Environmental Environmental Work Delivery** app, click on the ellipses (...), and select **Play**.

-1. Sign in with your Office 365 credentials.
+1. Sign in with your Microsoft 365 credentials.

 1. The app has 4 screens which are navigated using the left-hand navigation bar: